ropensci/npi/README.md

 each list column contains a list of one or more values corresponding to the NPI for that row.
-For example, a provider’s NPI record may have multiple associated addresses, phone numbers, taxonomies, and other attributes, all of which is stored in a single row of the data frame.
+For example, a provider’s NPI record may have multiple associated addresses, phone numbers, taxonomies, and other attributes, all of which live in the same row of the data frame.

-Because nested structures can be a little tricky to work with, the `npi` includes `npi_flatten()`, a function that transforms the data frame into a flatter (i.e., unnested) structure that’s easier to use.
+Because nested structures can be a little tricky to work with, the `npi` includes `npi_flatten()`, a function that transforms the data frame into a flatter (i.e., unnested and merged) structure that’s easier to use.
 `npi_flatten()` performs the following transformations:

 - unnest the list columns
 - prefix the name of each unnested column with the name of its original list column
-- join the data together by NPI
+- left-join the data together by NPI

+`npi_flatten()` supports a variety of approaches to flattening the results from `npi_search()`.
+One extreme is to flatten everything at
+once:

 ``` r
 npi_flatten(nyc)